conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

 upload_on_branch
 ----------------
+This parameter restricts uploading access on work from certain branches of the same repo.
 Only the branch listed in ``upload_on_branch`` will upload packages to the conda-forge channel.
-The default is the master branch.
+The default is:

 .. code-block:: yaml